cbadenes/r4r/README.md

 R4R allows query results (e.g. `uri`, `name` and `budget`) to be available in the json template.

 How?
-Easily, we can edit the file `get.json.vm` to use the sparql query responses:
+Easily, we can edit the file `get.json.vm` to use the sparql query responses using [Velocity Template Language](https://velocity.apache.org/engine/1.7/user-guide.html#velocity-template-language-vtl-an-introduction):

 ```
 [